Retail AI, web assistant: Beyond browsing /

 For many large retail businesses, conversion rates are mediocre.
 Over time, many pages become bloated with too many features, verbiage and too many things vying for one’s attention.
-Perhaps there’s a better way of interacting with the web, one that can afford ‘everyone’ the same benefits with the same amount of effort.
+Perhaps there’s a better way of interacting with the web, one that can afford ‘everyone’ the same benefits with the same amount of effort

 Older users and those with a variety of disabilities clearly do not experience the web the same way as everyone else.
-Many digital tools are learnt on a trial-by-error basis.
+Many digital touchpoints are learnt on a trial-by-error basis.
 Discovery and task-based scenarios are often difficult and time-consuming, resulting in incorrect decisions being made due to interpretation and location issues, resulting in confusion and poor brand experiences.

 • Navigation is either hard or complex